Teradata/developer-resources/docs/install-ai-unlimited/setup-ai-unlimited.md

 <br />
 **Default IAM role**

 - The [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) for the AWS resources that deploy the engine.
 Leave blank to let AI Unlimited create the role&mdash;if your security allows this.
-Otherwise, create an IAM role using this policy **(add link after working through the role content)**.
+Otherwise, create an IAM role using this policy: [ai-unlimited-workspaces.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-workspaces.json).
 - If AI Unlimited creates the role, it creates it for the AWS [cluster](/docs/glossary.md#glo-cluster) that deploys the engine&mdash;each time you deploy the engine.
-If your organization creates the role, it must be broad enough to include all the clusters that might deploy the engine.
+If your organization creates the role, it must accommodate any cluster that might deploy the engine.
-- When you connect to the engine from a Jupyter notebook, you can specify a different role.

 <br />
 **Resource tags**&mdash;You can [tag](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging.html) the AWS resources that deploy the engine to make them easier to manage.